Accessibility: Assistive technology and adaptive technology

 Assistive technology is the creation of a new device that assists a person in completing a task that would otherwise be impossible.
 Some examples include new computer software programs like screen readers, and inventions such as assistive listening devices, including hearing aids, and traffic lights with a standard color code that enables colorblind individuals to understand the correct signal.

 Adaptive technology is the modification, or adaptation, of existing devices, methods, or the creation of new uses for existing devices, to enable a person to complete a task.
 Examples include the use of remote controls, and the autocomplete (word completion) feature in computer word processing programs, which both help individuals with mobility impairments to complete tasks.
 Adaptations to wheelchair tires are another example; widening the tires enables wheelchair users to move over soft surfaces, such as deep snow on ski hills, and sandy beaches.

 Assistive technology and adaptive technology have a key role in developing the means for people with disabilities to live more independently, and to more fully participate in mainstream society.
+Recent research has demonstrated that tablet-based assistive technologies can enable adults with intellectual and motor disabilities to engage in independent leisure activities and video communication, enhancing social participation and autonomy.
+These programs use commercially available tablets and applications with simplified interfaces to support users in accessing media and making video calls with minimal assistance.

 In order to have access to assistive or adaptive technology, however, educating the public and even legislating requirements to incorporate this technology have been necessary.

 The UN CRPD, and courts in the United States, Japan, UK, and elsewhere, have decided that when it is needed to assure secret ballot, authorities should provide voters with assistive technology.

 The European Court of Human Rights, on the contrary, in case Toplak v.
 Slovenia ruled that due to high costs, the abandonment of the assistive equipment in elections did not violate human rights.